• Female pilots, increasingly present in aviation

 Currently, she is still active as a captain for Iberia, type rated for Airbus A330 and A340 and, in addition, she leads the ‘Aviadoras’ project, a section of the Spanish Pilots Association (AEP) that seeks to promote women’s access to the profession through awareness and early education.

-Female air force pilots in Spain
+Female air force pilots

 More and more women wish to work as military pilots worldwide.
 We just have to look around the news archives to verify that nearly every country has female military pilots in their ranks.